 Credit card debt protection insurance helps protect your credit standing by providing protection in case you are not able to make your monthly card payment.
 Generally, it helps cover your minimum card payment for a specified period of time.

-For instance, Discover says that its payment protection would allow you to not make minimum payments on your credit card for up to 24 months for long-term qualifying events, such as disability, and up to three months in case of short-term events, such as childbirth.
+For instance, Discover says its payment protection would allow you to not make minimum payments on your credit card for up to 24 months for long-term qualifying events, such as disability or involuntary unemployment, and up to three months in case of short-term events, such as childbirth or marriage.
 You also wouldn’t have to pay interest or late fees during the time the payment is suspended.

 When does credit card debt protection insurance kick in?